MaryamNazir1/Expressive-Avatar-Video-Creator/README.md

 ### 5. Run the Application

-Once everything is installed, download the `app.py` file and place it into the root directory.
+Once everything is installed, download the `app.py` file and place it into the root directory. you can also use the Express_avatar.ipynb(google colab notebook), to run all these commands.
 Now, you can run the application using Streamlit:

 ```bash
 streamlit run app.py